edgecollective/edge-blog/posts/notes/quahogdebug.md

 I was getting 'button press functionality' when running Meshtastic on the Quahog.
 I needed to change the quahog Mestastic-device code so that the 'button' was no longer GPIO 0 (default), but GPIO 19 (other pins may also work for this).
 This corresponds to 'release/latest/quahog_firmware_v3.bin' in Meshtastic-device-quahog on github.

+## Rationale for Quahog

+'Off-grid wifi gateway' ... is this useful?

+I guess if you want the Quahog up on a pole ... up to 100 feet away from the wifi gateway... then it can be powered by 12V ... so that might be useful in some circumstances ...